feranco/feranco.github.io/_posts/20-05-2018-dynamic-programming.md

 When developing a dynamic-programming algorithm, we follow a sequence of four steps:
 1. Define the structure of an optimal solution.
 2. Recursively define the value of an optimal solution.
-3. Compute the value of an optimal solution, typically in a bottom-up fashion.
+3. Compute the value of an optimal solution in a bottom-up or top-down fashion.
 4. Construct an optimal solution from computed information.

 Let’s see the base of DP with the help of a simple problem that can be found in [Leetcode](https://leetcode.com/problems/house-robber/description/).
 The House Robber problem is defined as follows: